vanus-labs/docs/user-manual/connectors/sink/mysql.md

 this Sink.

 ## Handling incoming CloudEvent
-For example, if the incoming CloudEvent looks like:
+For example, if the incoming CloudEvent looks like this:
 ```json
 {
   "id" : "vance.vance_test:binlog.000010:2515",